Obsessive-compulsive disorder: When double-checking becomes an illness | DW | 02.09.2020

 After all, aspiring teachers must learn to deal with disabled people like her, she says.
 She says everyone in her environment knows about her obsessive-compulsive disorder — with the exception of her family.

-In recent years, she has undergone trauma therapy, depression therapy and exposure therapy.
-That has helped.
+In recent years, she has undergone trauma therapy, depression therapy and exposure therapy, which have helped.
 "I still check the stove and the refrigerator.
 I still have to do everything right.
 I'm still afraid that I am doing everything wrong.
 But compared to the way it used to be, everything is much, much better now."